-Art-Life is dedicated to art practice as inquiry.
-The gallery specializes in works on paper, and offers workshops in conjunction with our exhibitions.
+Art-Life is dedicated to art as inquiry.
+"In life learn art, and learn life from art."
+The Gallery specializes in works on paper, and offers art workshops in conjunction with exhibitions.

 The gallery represents artists in Shanghai, New York & Hong Kong who are established, mid- or late-career, with works in major museums and private collections.

-Part of our mission is to show how artists delve into problems, by reading, research, and viewing related artworks.
-History and surveys of works in a given genre, material, oeuvre carry over to the joy of collecting.
+Part of our mission is to show how artists delve into problems--and how they choose their subject matter--by reading, research, and viewing artworks.
+To further this, we trade in books and sell books-by-the-foot.
+History and surveys of works in a genre or material carry over to the joy of collecting.
 Making and collecting art both partake of a process of reading the past, to inform present action and reflection.

 Founded in 2015 in Hong Kong's historic printing and paper district, Art-Life Gallery Workshop highlights Hong Kong's unique resources and creative entrepreneurship.
-We curate art exhibits and gives workshops in conjunction.
+We curate art exhibits and gives workshops to support art lovers.

-Kathryn Lowry brings expertise in fine art and Chinese language to the gallery, trained at The Cooper Union for Art in New York, Princeton University, and Harvard (Ph.D.).
+Kathryn Lowry brings expertise in fine art, language and research to the gallery, trained at The Cooper Union for Art in New York, Princeton University, and Harvard (Ph.D.).

-Her interest in artists' lives and practice led to a vision for home and office: Reading, familiarity with artwork, and design are key to clear, simple expression.
-The experiences of making art, revising, reading and research complement one another to make Art-Life.
+Her interest in artists' lives and practice led to a vision of artwork, reading, and research under one gallery roof.
+The experiences of making art, revising, reading and research complement one another, and help to clarify and simply complex issues to make Art-Life.